itsAnchorpoint/Chernobyl-Relay-Chat/README.md

 # What's Planned
 I AM CURRENTLY LOOKING FOR ANYONE WHO IS WILLING TO HELP WITH DEVELOPING THIS MOD!
-IF ANYONE IS WILLING TO HELP WITH ANY OF THIS FEATURES, FEEL FREE TO HIT ME ON DISCORD: anchorpoint#6144
+IF ANYONE IS WILLING TO HELP WITH ANY OF THIS FEATURES, FEEL FREE TO HIT ME ON DISCORD: anchorpoint#6144 or brzys
 - Advanced anti-spam and moderation features
 - New interface
 - (possibly) Own private IRC-server